Evolutionarily Stable (Mis)specifications: Theory and Applications: Introduction

 \section{Introduction}

-In many economic settings, people draw \emph{misspecified inferences} about the world: that is, they start with a prior belief that dogmatically precludes the true data-generating process.
-For instance, behavioral economics documents a number of prevalent statistical biases.
-When people reason about economic fundamentals under the spell of one of these biases, they engage in misspecified learning.
-Following \citet{esponda2016berk}, a growing literature has focused on the implications of Bayesian learning under different misspecifications, taking the errors as exogenously given.
+In many economic settings, people draw \emph{misspecified inferences} about the world: that is, they learn from data but start with a prior belief that dogmatically precludes the true data-generating process.
+For instance, past work has documented a number of prevalent statistical biases.
+Reasoning about economic fundamentals under the spell of these biases constitutes misspecified learning.
+Following \cite{esponda2016berk}, a growing literature has focused on the implications of Bayesian learning under different misspecifications.
+Most of the work in this area look at exogenously given misspecifications.

-Why and when might misspecified inferences persist in a society?
-We examine this question using an evolutionary framework.
-Our framework evaluates competing (mis)specifications based on their objective expected payoffs, so that one specification is more fit than another if the adherents of the first specification receive higher payoffs than those of the second specification, on average.
-In our setting, an individual may come to hold different beliefs about parameters of the underlying stage game, and thus adopt different best-reply functions, when facing game outcomes generated from different strategy profiles.
-This endogeneity of the equilibrium best-reply function through mislearning is a defining characteristic of our exercise, and our contribution is to show its implications on evolutionary stability.
+Compared with many other kinds of errors and mistakes, a distinctive component of misspecified \emph{learning} is that biased agents use data to form beliefs about the world.
+Why and when might misspecified learning persist, and does the ability to draw inferences enhance the viability of such mistakes?
+We study this question in strategic settings, associating the viability of a particular (mis)specification with the objective payoffs of individuals who adopt it.
+Our approach to endogenizing misspecified inference contrasts with those involving subjective expectations of payoffs \citep*{olea2019competing,Levyetal2020,gagnon2018channeled} or goodness-of-fit tests \citep{cho2015learning,cho2017gresham,ba2020,schwartzstein2020using,Lanzani2022}.
+It also contrasts with work that has used objective payoffs to endogenize misspecified inference in \emph{single-agent} settings \citep*{FL_mutation,FII_welfare_based} or restricted attention to financial markets \citep{sandroni2000markets,massari2020under}.

-Our main message is that a framework where agents can learn and draw (possibly wrong) inferences from data strictly expands the scope for mistaken worldviews to invade rational societies.
-Mistakes might \emph{only} persist when inference is feasible.
-That is, the rational society can be stable against invasion from any mutants who do not learn from data, yet be vulnerable to some mutants who undertake \emph{strategically beneficial misinferences}.
-We provide general conditions for when such phenomenon happens, without restrictions on the admissible misspecifications of the invaders.
-We also study applications where the same happens for natural misspecifications encoded in economically meaningful biases.
+Our main message is that the \emph{learning channel} --- i.e., the ability for agents to learn and draw (possibly wrong) inferences from data --- strictly expands the scope for misspecifications to invade rational societies in strategic settings.
+Central to our approach is articulating ways of distinguishing dogmatic beliefs (which are exogenous and do not depend on observed data) from flexible beliefs (which are endogenously determined in equilibrium).
+We highlight that a rational society can be immune to \emph{any} invaders who do not learn from data, yet be vulnerable to some invaders who undertake \emph{strategically beneficial misinferences}.
+Also, the mapping between different matching assortativities and the selected biases may be reversed for agents who do not learn from data relative to those who do.